Technical Calculator

 $

-“It measures the responsiveness in the quantity demanded of one good when the price for another good changes in the marketplace.”
+“It measures the responsiveness in the quantity demanded of 1 properly whilst the rate for another correct adjustments in the market.”

-The cross price elasticity of demand is known as the cross-price elasticity of demand.
+The cross price elasticity of demand is referred to as the pass-price elasticity of demand.

 \[ \begin{align*} CPED &= \frac{\left( Q_n - Q_i \right)}{\left( Q_n + Q_i \right)} \cdot \frac{2}{\frac{\left( P_n - P_i \right)}{\left( P_n + P_i \right)} \cdot 2} \\ &= \frac{Q_n - Q_i}{Q_n + Q_i} \cdot \frac{P_n + P_i}{P_n - P_i} \end{align*} \]